gliegard/point-server/README.md

 ## to do

-- Config with anv var:
-  - remove default value, verify config, and throw exception
-  - default behavior must be the most simple : send file in the response

-- Tests :
-  - return url S3 config

 - Make this repo public

 - continuous deployment
   - Create a Docker file
   - Create another git project to make deployment

+- Think about serving multiple EPT

+- Config with anv var:
+  - remove default value, verify config, and throw exception
+  - default behavior must be the most simple : send file in the response

 - Upload the Las file on the S3 folder using a library https://www.npmjs.com/package/s3
     - Now it's with system call of aws cli.